rwxrob/zet/20211009145232/README.md

 the time) since he knew a bit of English.
-All the Americans coming onto the bus thought he was a nice old man, a kind bus driver making ends meet, but this dude was a multi-degreed Moscow University professor with more intellectual capacity that that entire bus of people combined.
+All the Americans coming onto the bus thought he was a nice old man, a kind bus driver making ends meet, but this dude was a multi-degreed Moscow University professor with more intellectual capacity than that entire bus of people combined.
 Ironically, it worked in his favor.
 The Americans gave the kind old bus driver a lot more tips in American dollars out of pity.
 They had no idea.